-Timberline Helicopters provides utility aviation and charter services.
+Timberline Helicopters provides utility aviation services.
 Using proven aircraft, highly experienced crews, a late model ground support fleet, and a "can-do" attitude we endeavor to exceed customer expectations whatever the project.
 If you need something or someone moved by helicopter, Timberline Helicopters can accomplish the mission anytime and anywhere.

-From initial project survey to final inspection and continuing maintenance throughout the lifespan of utility infrastructure Timberline has the equipment and experience required.
-This experience includes providing heavy lift helicopters for 500kV transmission tower construction in remote areas, pole replacement in-set, wire pulling, marker ball installation and replacement, bird diverter installation, mid span wire repairs, and Human External Cargo operations.
-Our pilots are known throughout the industry for their skill and “on the bolts” accuracy that is required for the safe completion of projects, especially while personnel may be working hundreds of feet above the ground handling loads weighing up to 8,000 pounds.
-In addition to our pilots we employ highly experienced linemen who are familiar with helicopter construction and maintenance to ensure that operations are completed quickly and safely.
+From initial project survey to final inspection and continuing maintenance throughout the lifespan of utility infrastructure, Timberline has the equipment and experience required.
+This includes providing heavy lift helicopters for 500kV transmission tower construction in remote areas, pole replacement in-set, wire pulling, marker ball installation and replacement, bird diverter installation, mid span wire repairs, and Human External Cargo operations.
+Our pilots are known throughout the industry for their skill and “on the bolts” accuracy that is required for the safe completion of projects, especially while personnel may be working hundreds of feet above the ground, handling loads weighing up to 8,000 pounds.
+In addition to our pilots, we employ highly experienced linemen who are familiar with helicopter construction and maintenance to ensure that operations are completed quickly and safely.

 Ski Lift Construction